sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 Movements Control of Mobile Robot

 ## Description
+Project is under construction
-Project on its way ...
+_on its way ..._